Santiago College: Campus

 The school was originally located at 17 Vergara Street in downtown Santiago, and in the following years it moved into various, increasingly larger locations to accommodate the arrival of new students.
-The 'Los Leones' campus that was built in Providencia in 1930 housed the school until 2012, when Santiago College moved to Los Trapenses in Lo Barnechea, an upper class neighborhood at the outskirts of Santiago.
+The 'Los Leones' campus that was built in Providencia in 1930 housed the school until 2012, when Santiago College moved to Los Trapenses in Lo Barnechea, an upper-class neighborhood at the outskirts of Santiago.

-There are still monuments in honour of important school figures near the 'Los Leones' campus (which is now owned by San Sebastián University).
+There are still monuments in honour of important school figures near the 'Los Leones' campus (which is now leased from the school by San Sebastián University).
 One of these is Adelaida La Fetra street, which honours the school's foundress.
 It is located between Los Leones avenue and Josué Smith Solar street, the latter of which is itself named after the school's architect.
 Plazuela Elizabeth Mason honours one of the school's headmistresses.
 It is a small square with a garden located in Los Nogales street, between Carlos Antúnez and Las Hortensias Street.
 Furthermore, La Fetra Street, near 2050 Agustinas Street, honours the school's founders at the location where the school once stood.